robbert-vdh/yabridge/README.md

 the following dependencies:

 - gcc (tested using GCC 9.2)
 - A Wine installation with `winegcc` and the development headers.
+At the moment there's a regression in **Wine 5.7** causing compiled winelib applications to break.
+You'll have to temporarily downgrade to an earlier version of Wine if you've got Wine 5.7 installed and you're trying to compile yabridge.
 - Boost
 - xcb